Da-mi-en/extemporelang.github.io/_docs/guides/making-an-instrument.md

 **Troubleshooting** if this *didn't* work, there are a few possible causes:

 -   is your audio interface configured properly?
-Running the `./extempore --print-deivces` at the command line will print a list of all the audio devices the system knows about.
+Running the `./extempore --print-devices` at the command line will print a list of all the audio devices the system knows about.
 Make sure that you're using the right one---you can specify which device Extempore should use with the `--device` argument e.g. `./extempore --device 2`, where `2` is the index (in the